8 Tips To De-Stress Your December

 8. Cultivate enough-ness by nurturing yourself.

 Media images of the “perfect” holidays can be discouraging, since real life never looks like that.
-Some families agree to drastically reduce TV time during the holidays, to reduce the consumer pressure, but also to use the time for family games and other more intimate connecting.
+Reducing TV time during the holidays can reduce that pressure, and give you more time for family games and connecting.